Paramahir/PlantCareLLM/README.md

 To get started with PlantCareLLM, clone the repository and ensure you have Python installed on your system.
 Install the required dependencies, and run the Flask application to start the web server.

 ## Requirement - For Running this project after cloning you have to include OPENAI API Key in the app.py file.
-Please check official openai document to know how to get that file.
+Please check official openai document to know how to get API Key.

 ```bash
 git clone https://github.com/Paramahir/PlantCareLLM.git